sustainable-computing-io/kepler/enhancements/platform-validation.md

 AI:

-(1) Define GHA for test cases execution, PR triggered and one-shot execution are both needed.
+(1) Define GHA for test cases execution, platform validatio workflows should happen on specific self-hosted runners, manual or release based one-shot executions are appropriate.

-(2) PR triggered cases could be merged into current integration test scope; others may live under e2e directory also but handled by different GHA workflow ymls.
+(2) PR triggerred cases should be merged into current integration test scope; others may live under e2e directory also but handled by different GHA workflow ymls.

 (3) Separate PRs needed for change here.